absara1am/TechTreeAbsar/README.md

 - JavaScript

 ## Contact Information
-For any inquiries or issues, feel free to contact Mohd Absar Alam at workwithabsar@gmail.com.
+For any inquiries or issues, feel free to contact me at workwithabsar@gmail.com.

 ## Acknowledgments
 Special thanks to the creators of Linktree for the inspiration behind this project.